SAP-archive/teched2021-DEV163/exercises/ex3/ex34/README.md

 At the end of this exercise, you should have successfully run the new API proxy version and verified that the policy has been applied.

-Congratulations, this concludes the overall tutorial.
-Navigate back to - [Exercise overview page](/README.md)
+This more or less concludes the overall tutorial.
+You may navigate back to - [Exercise overview page](/README.md)

+If you however like to know more about the message monitoring filter options, you can continue to the optional exercise - [Exercise 3.5](/exercises/ex3/ex35)